 Dexter is currently a doctoral student of social psychology at the University of Utah and spends his free time fighting for equality for all beings.

-Nathan Runkle is founder and president of Mercy For Animals.
-After an abuse case involving a piglet slammed headfirst into a concrete floor at a local high school in rural Ohio, Nathan founded MFA to give farmed animals a much-needed advocate in his community.
+Milo Runkle is the founder and former president of MFA.
+After an abuse case involving a piglet slammed headfirst into a concrete floor at a local high school in rural Ohio, Milo founded MFA to give farmed animals a much-needed advocate in his community.

-At age 25, Nathan became the youngest person ever inducted into the US Animal Rights Hall of Fame.
+At age 25, Milo became the youngest person ever inducted into the US Animal Rights Hall of Fame.

 9. Jane Velez-Mitchell